-Genshin Impact: Banners and Character Reruns to Expect
+Genshin Impact Banners and Character Reruns to Expect

 Note that character reruns can be expected approximately every year (the limit so far is 400 days), but with the increasing roster of characters, this can be unreliable.
 This only serves as a tracker for who’s most likely to get a rerun.
 Version 3.0 debuted the new schedule in banners in which four five-star characters have their banners in the same patch, and this may be par for the course for the near future.

 Without further ado, here are five characters who are likely to get a rerun banner within the next few months.
 Each character’s 5-star weapon, if applicable, can also be expected to run alongside the character.
-There are also some honorable mentions at the end, for leaked or rumored but unconfirmed reruns.

-Yae Miko became playable with Version 2.5, which happened earlier this year on March.
+Yae Miko became playable with Version 2.5, which happened earlier this year in March.
 Since then, she hasn’t had a rerun yet.
 Granted, she hasn’t waited that long, but she is on the list, with fellow Inazuman characters Raiden Shogun and Sangonomiya Kokomi hot on her trail.

-Yae Miko is a 5 star Electro Catalyst, which can be an off-field DPS and Electro applicator due to her Elemental Skill.
-She can also be a primary DPS, since her Elemental Burst recharges all three totems from her Elemental Skill, allowing for smooth skill rotations.
+Yae Miko is a 5-star Electro Catalyst, who can both be an off-field DPS and Electro applicator due to her Elemental Skill.
+She can also be a primary DPS since her Elemental Burst recharges all three totems from her Elemental Skill, allowing for smooth skill rotations.

-Luckily for Yae Miko wanters, she is rumored to be involved in an event in Version 3.2, making a featured banner of her by then very plausible.
+Luckily for Yae Miko wanters, she is rumored to be involved in an event in Genshin Impact Version 3.2, so her banner can be expected by then.

 Shenhe hasn’t had a rerun since she was introduced January this year.
 That was Version 2.4, and while it hasn’t been a long time, the gaps between some characters’ featured banners have been shorter than Shenhe’s wait.
 For example, the character released before her, Arataki Itto, had a rerun only after less than 7 months.